Center-for-Health-Data-Science/GRN-hackathon/README.md

 # Comments:
 1. ddpm_diffusion.ipynb works well and generates high-quality images with fast sampling, we should use this.
 2. score_based_diffusion.ipynb also works but the generated image quality is low and the EDM sampler is not working for now.
-3. paul15_flow_matching.ipynb implements flow matching on the Paul15 dataset (included in `data/`).
+3. paul15_flow_matching.ipynb implements flow matching on the Paul15 dataset (included in `data/`), but on 2D embeddings.
-4. They all use UNet (with self-attention) as the backbone.
-When modeling GRN, we may consider changing this backbone.

 # Reference:
 The ddpm_diffusion.ipynb implementation is based on https://github.com/dome272/Diffusion-Models-pytorch